usnistgov/xslt-blender/README.md

 ## Cite this work

-Piez, Wendell.
-XSLT Blender.
-US National Institute of Standards and Technology (NIST), 2022. https://github.com/usnistgov/xslt-blender.
+Piez, Wendell (2022), XSLT Blender, US National Institute of Standards and Technology (NIST), https://doi.org/10.18434/mds2-2813.

 ## Next to do